-I’ve shared my positive home birth story for my daughter but have yet to share my not so great birth story for my son, which ended in a category 1 emergency Cesarean section.
+I’ve shared my positive home birth story for my daughter (read my HBAC birth story here) but have yet to share my not so great birth story for my son, which ended in a category 1 emergency Cesarean section.
 So here it is – it’s really long, I guess I’m still processing this four and a half years later…

 First I want to say that I firmly believe in the importance of sharing positive birth stories and sharing negative birth experiences responsibly.
 As women, we are hounded by dramatic birth scenes on TV and other women often share their horror stories, almost as a method of coming to terms with what happened to them.
 This creates fear, fear in birth causes more pain and this causes labour to be harder, labours to stall and more horror stories to abound.
 It becomes a never ending cycle.